justintv/Twitch-API/README.md

 <a name="wiki-auth"></a>
 ## Authentication

 We use an OAuth 2.0, an authentication protocol designed to make accessing user accounts from third party clients easy and secure.
-Read the [authentication guide](Authentication) to see how to connect with Twitch users.
+Read the [authentication guide][] to see how to connect with Twitch users.

+[authentication guide]: /justintv/Twitch-API/blob/master/authentication.md

 ## Resources